Application to study for a PhD can be made through the relevant faculty office.

 Depending on the outcome of the examination process and the date when the examination process is concluded, PhD candidates may be eligible to graduate at the upcoming graduation ceremony.
 But there is no guarantee that the examination process will be concluded by the graduation ceremony deadline.

-Graduation list closes.
-Final date to be on system.
+Final date for qualifier status to be on system.

 The examination is confidential.
 You will only be informed once a decision has been made.
 The university does not undertake to reach a decision on the awarding of the degree by any specific date.